ria0304/Bitcoin-Transaction-Fraud-Detection-/README.md

 > **Heterophily-aware graph attention network** for illicit transaction detection on the
 > [Elliptic Bitcoin Dataset](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set).
-> ElliGAT combines a 4-layer GATv2 encoder with temporal edge encoding, a heterophily
-> readout, and a MetaEnsemble stacker — achieving **F1 = 0.7925 ± 0.0104** on the GNN
+> ElliGAT achieves **F1 = 0.7925 ± 0.0104** on the GNN component and
-> component and **F1 = 0.8629 ± 0.0038** with the full ensemble (5-seed average).
+> **F1 = 0.8629 ± 0.0038** with the full MetaEnsemble (5-seed average, 468K edges).

 ---

+## Problem Statement

+Cryptocurrency networks like Bitcoin operate without a central authority, making them attractive for money laundering, ransomware payments, and other illicit activity.
+Detecting fraud in these networks is fundamentally hard for three reasons:

+**1. The graph is heterophilous.**
+Illicit nodes are rarely clustered together.
+Fraudsters deliberately route transactions through legitimate wallets (mixing, layering) so that each fraud node is typically surrounded by licit neighbours.
+Standard GNNs aggregate neighbour messages and average away exactly the signal that distinguishes fraud.

+**2. The data is severely imbalanced.**
+Only ~9.76% of labelled transactions in the Elliptic dataset are illicit.
+Models that optimise AUC alone can achieve high scores while missing most actual fraud — the minority class that matters most.

+**3. The graph evolves over time.**
+The Elliptic dataset spans 49 timesteps.
+A model that ignores temporal structure treats edges from different time periods as equivalent, losing information about transaction velocity and sequence.

+Existing approaches — GCN, GAT, EvolveGCN — address at most one of these three problems at a time.
+No published method on the Elliptic benchmark simultaneously handles heterophily, class imbalance, and temporal dynamics within a single unified architecture.

+---

+## Solution

+ElliGAT is designed to address all three problems in one framework:

+**Heterophily-aware readout.**
+Instead of using only the node embedding `h_i`, ElliGAT appends the difference between a node and its neighbourhood mean: `[h_i ∥ h_i − μ(h_Nj)]`.
+This explicitly encodes *how different* a node is from its neighbours — a strong discriminative signal for fraud nodes surrounded by licit transactions.

+**Imbalance-robust training.**
+ElliGAT uses Focal Loss (α=0.80, γ=2.5) which down-weights easy licit examples and focuses training on hard fraud cases.
+The validation criterion is the harmonic mean of AUC and F1 — preventing the common failure mode where a model maximises AUC while F1 collapses on the minority class.

+**Temporal edge encoding.**
+Each edge carries a 16-dimensional encoding of |Δtimestep| between connected transactions.
+This lets the GATv2 attention mechanism learn that edges crossing large time gaps carry different information than edges within the same timestep, capturing the sequential structure of the Bitcoin transaction graph.

+**Two-phase training.**
+Phase 1 is self-supervised pre-training with a masked feature autoencoder (mask ratio 0.20), giving the model a strong initialisation before seeing any labels.
+Phase 2 fine-tunes with the combined Focal Loss on labelled nodes.

+**MetaEnsemble stacking.**
+A calibrated logistic regression meta-learner stacks ElliGAT's predictions with XGBoost, LightGBM, RandomForest, and MLP outputs.
+The tabular models capture feature patterns the GNN misses; the GNN captures graph structure the tabular models cannot access.
+Together they achieve higher F1 than any single model alone.

+---

 ## Results

 All results are averaged over **5 random seeds** (42, 123, 2024, 17, 99) on the
-chronological 70/15/15 train/val/test split of the Elliptic dataset.
+chronological 70/15/15 train/val/test split.
 EvolveGCN numbers are taken from the original paper (Pareja et al., 2020) as the model could not be reproduced under available GPU memory constraints.

 | Model | ROC-AUC | F1 | MCC |
 |---|---|---|---|